bxcd/InteroperableKotlin/README.md

 java does not support default param vals
 * resolve by adding ctor keyword even if only single class ctor
-* precede keyword with @JvmOverloads tag to generate overloads in java calls
+* precede keyword with @JvmOverloads tag to generate defaults in java calls

 ### instance methods